pt9999/fixlang_minilib/doc/lib/simple_parser.md

 #### repeat: Parser a -> Parser (Array a);

 Repeats matches as many as possible.
 The parse result is an array of successful matches.
-Never raises an error.
+If a _NotMatch error is raised, returns as success.
+If an error other than _NotMatch is raised, reports that error.

 #### zero_or_more: Parser a -> Parser (Array a);